denten-books/plain-text/2-device.md

 concern with the technics of the book as a token of physical exchange in the market of capital.
 To become a commodity an idea must gain material shape.

 ### 2.2 Thought Experiment

 To confront the computer as a *literary* device, optimized for symbolic exchange, one must first understand its peculiar relationship to universal Turing machines.
 And to understand the history of Turing machines, it is best we view them in a wider cultural context, beyond the mathematical literature where they were first introduced.

-In what follows, I shall draw two as yet unexplored lineages that lead to Turing's seminal essay on computable numbers: the first intellectual, stemming back to his tutelage under Ludwig Wittgenstein, and the second material, highlighting the physical similarities between Turing's design and a number of concomitant developments in printing and communication.
+I would like to take some time now to draw two as yet unexplored lineages that lead to Turing's seminal essay on computable numbers: the first intellectual, stemming back to his tutelage under Ludwig Wittgenstein, and the second material, highlighting the physical similarities between Turing's design and a number of concomitant developments in printing and communication.
 To read Turing and Wittgenstein together is to recover a legacy of humanities computing that often gets overlooked in the critical literature on the subject.
 This history is important because it allows us to see the simulated book in a new light: not as byproduct of quantification, but as a metaphor machine, capable of universal symbolic manipulation.

 Turing machines should hold interest for literary scholars because they present a minimally viable model for generalized symbolic manipulation: reading and